cloudmesh/cloudmesh-mpi/doc/chapters/slurm/tutorial/index.md

 In this tutorial, we explain how to automatically install SLURM with a script on a pre-configured Pi Cluster.

-TODO: The cluster is preconfigured with our convenient burn tool that set up tehe cluster at the time the SDCards are created with ease.
+The cluster is preconfigured with our convenient burn tool that sets up the cluster by first writing to the SD cards of the Pis.

-This tutorial assumes that the user has access to all nodes (workers) and that the RasperryOS V 10 (Buster).
+This tutorial assumes that the user has access to all nodes (workers) and that the Raspberry Pi OS is v10 (Buster).

 **Learning Objectives**